School District Measures November 8th 2022

 Providing voters with both sides of the issues is a fundamental principle of our democracy.
 Washington State’s current process is biased against providing contrarian views via con statements.

 School districts are tasked by statute to find and select pro committee members and con committee members (up to 3 for each committee) for the voters’ pamphlet for their own measures.
 If they fail to find volunteers for either committee, then the county elections department has 2 or 3 days to try to quickly find volunteers after resolution submission deadlines.
 School districts usually give little effort in finding con committee members.
 County Elections departments also usually give little effort and they have limited time.

-- 12 out of the 21 measures will have pro statements.
+- 12 out of the 21 measures had pro statements.

-- 5 out of the 21 measures will have con statements.
+- 5 out of the 21 measures had con statements.